ChengxiHAN/HANet-CD/README.md

 ```

 ## Test our trained model result
-You can directly test our model by the our provied training weights in  `tmp/WHU,LEVIR,SYSU,and S2Looking `.
+You can directly test our model by our provided training weights in  `tmp/WHU, LEVIR, SYSU, and S2Looking `.
 And make sure the weight name is right.
 Of course, for different datasets, the `Dataset mean and std setting` is different.
 ```bash
 path = opt.weight_dir+'final_epoch99.pt'
 ```